mmsmhh/example-non-fungible-token/README.md

 # example-non-fungible-token

 A minimal application for creating and sharing tokens.
-You can create a new artwork token and send it to a friend.
+You can create a new loan token.
 The screen refreshes every few seconds to show the tokens owned by each user.
 Build using [Bitcoin|Computer](https://bitcoin-computer.gitbook.io/docs/).

 ### Setting up & Installation Locally